IndianaGeorge/react-state-events/README.md

 [See a working demo](https://indianageorge.github.io/react-state-events/)

 [![NPM](https://img.shields.io/npm/v/react-state-events.svg)](https://www.npmjs.com/package/react-state-events)
+## NOTE
+Version 4.0.x was mistakenly published early.
+It's a big migration and some key changes that enable a lot of new features coming in the near future.
+Please use 3.x while the remaining issues are resolved.
+Apologies for the confusion.
+4.1.x will be the first stable version.

 ## Breaking changes from version 3.x
 - Now shipping type definitions!
 No change unless you use it in Typescript.